An overview of the special collections maintained at the Occidental Library.

 Barack Obama ’83

-Special Collections is collecting and preserving materials related to alumnus Barack Obama.
+Special Collections is collecting and preserving materials related to alumnus Barack Obama, who attended Oxy from 1979 to 1981.
 Students in "Obama and the Issues" class, Politics 265, in spring 2010 collected contemporary images of Barack Obama in global popular culture.
 This initial series launches a digital archive to preserve different perspectives and research related to Barack Obama, President of the United States and Alumnus of Occidental College.
 Selected items are organized in the digital collection.

 This collection exhibit includes biographies and other interview information for each of the alums who participated in the OxyCorps project.
 It also includes biographies of the four interns, and current Oxy students, who conducted the interviews.
 For more information on OxyCorps please visit the OxyCorps page, the collection exhibit and the finding aid.